rkalis/dotfiles/README.md

   * ls.fish - Calling ls with parameter --color=auto
   * pubkey.fish - Copies the public key to the clipboard
   * repo.fish - Finds a repository in `~/repos` and jumps to it
+  * repodir.fish - Finds a repository in `~/repos` and prints its path
   * setup.fish - Initial setup for a new fish installation, contains abbreviations
   * update.fish - Installs OS X Software Updates, updates Ruby gems, Homebrew,